chhendri/Covid-19_hackaton/planning.md

 	- Maybe Sigmoid?
 * Representing relations with graph theory?
 * Get more meaningful time related units
+* Use tests to test if people are sick or not

 * Set a graphical interface to choose parameters